francoismichel/ssh3-spec/draft-michel-ssh3.md

 Public key authentication can also be performed using the HTTP Signature Authentication scheme {{HTTP-SIGNATURE}}.
-The `<k>` parameter designates the key ID of the public key used the the authentication process.
+The `<k>` parameter designates the key ID of the public key used by the authentication process.
 Classical SSH implementations usually do not assign IDs to public keys.
-The value of `<k>` can therefore be set to the cryptographic hash of the public key instead.
+The value `<k>` can therefore be set to the cryptographic hash of the public key instead.

 ~~~~